 All probes continuously measure all root DNS letters.
-RIPE uses different measurement IDs to identify each root server letter [22].
-A subset of the probes are used for DNSMON [17] measurements.
+RIPE uses different measurement IDs to identify each root server letter [23].
+A subset of the probes are used for DNSMON [18] measurements.
 This study takes into account all probes and not only those employed on DNSMON.
 We use the RIPE Atlas data to analyze RTT performance and reachability (or the lack of reachability measured as queries that do not get responded to) of root DNS letters on a continuous time scale since the delegation of new gTLDs.

-RIPE measurements are carried every 4 minutes14.
+RIPE measurements are carried every 4 minutes.
 The DNS requests sent by the probes are in the form of CHAOS queries that return the name of the server that responds to the queries.
-Typically, those follow the convention of using the closest airport code to identify the server.